GeekTrainer/help-desk-bot-lab/Node/exercise7-HandOffToHuman.md

     };
     ```

 1. Add `routeAgentMessage` method in `router.js`.
-This method route the message from the human agent to the user if the agent is in conversation.
+This method routes the message from the human agent to the user if the agent is in conversation.

     ```javascript
     const routeAgentMessage = (session) => {